Craft breweries are opening up all over the UK. Each have their own story to tell but we are pretty sure that none are

 With a family on the way Greg and his partner Jade decided to leave Bristol and find somewhere lovely to raise a family and set up an organic brewery.

 Stroud Brewery was established in 2006.
 Just 2 months later, its launching brew, Budding, was awarded Champion Beer of Gloucestershire at the Cotswold Beer Festival and it remains our most popular beer.
 The business has grown steadily and now employs over 20 people.
 Find out a bit more about our team.

-To our surprise, Stroud Brewery is running out of space and bursting at the seams in all areas: the brewery, office and tap.
-There is no way we could have imagined this 6 years ago when we moved in to our existing site, it seemed HUGE.
+To our surprise, Stroud Brewery outgrew the original site in all areas: the brewery, office and tap.
+We could never have imagined this 6 years ago.

-We have been given the opportunity to buy a large area of wasteland just 100 metres away and construct a brand new building, purpose built for our growing needs.
-It will provide more space for the brewery, allowing an increase in our production capacity, a larger office with a canal-side tap with beautiful views of the Golden Valley.
-It's an exciting time for us, we are looking forward to getting in there and inviting you all along for a pint.
+We recently constructed a brand new building on a disused car park just 100 metres away, purpose built for our growing needs.
+It provides more space for the brewery, allowing an increase in our production capacity, a larger office and a canal-side tap with beautiful views of the Golden Valley.
+It's an exciting time for us.

 We have created a range of organic beers that we are really proud of, because they taste great and their production supports the local farmers and the ecosystems they manage.
 The standards we must adhere to for organic certification support our ambition to be a business that cares for people and planet.